rstodden/data_collection_german_simplification/README.md

 The parallel documents can be also uploaded in the text simplification annotation tool TS-ANNO ([Stodden, Kallmeyer (2022)](https://github.com/rstodden/TS_annotation_tool)) for further annotation, e.g., sentence-wise alignment.
 The output format of this code is identical to the input format of TS-ANNO.

+The web crawler was already used to download the data for the DEplain-web corpus [(Stodden et. al., 2023)](https://github.com/rstodden/DEPlain).

 | website                                                                                                                         | simple level | complex level | domain           | copyright | status   |
 |---------------------------------------------------------------------------------------------------------------------------------|--------------|---------------|------------------|--------|----------|
 | https://www.alumniportal-deutschland.org/services/sitemap/                                                                      | A2           | B2            | language learner |  | &#9940;  |